Biden lashes out at town hall questioner in heated exchange: ‘You’re a damn liar, man’

 “I’m not a Republican,” the man began.
 “I’ve got two problems with you.
 One, is you’re damn near as old as I am.
 You’re too old.
 I’m 83 and I know damn well I don’t have the mental faculties I did [inaudible.]”

-He went on to the topic of Ukraine -- specifically his son's lucrative job with natural gas firm Burisma Holdings during the Obama administration.
+He went on to the topic of Ukraine -- specifically the lucrative job Biden's son Hunter held with natural gas firm Burisma Holdings during the Obama administration.
 Impeachment proceedings in Washington are focusing on Trump's effort to pressure Kiev to look into the elder Biden's role removing a prosecutor who had been looking into that firm.

 “But on the other hand, you sent your son over there to get a job and work for a gas company where he had no experience. ...
 In order to get access for the president … you’re selling access to the president just like he was,” the questioner said.